ikoniqoz/nitrodocs/content/guides/pyrocms-tags.md

 ## Using Tags and Variables In Tag Parameters

-_Inside quotes, PyroCMS cannot parse curly braces_.
+_Inside quotes, NitroCMS cannot parse curly braces_.
 So, for instance, if you wanted to pass the value of the slug from the page plugin, this **will not work**:

     {{ noparse }}{{ url:segments segment="1" default="{{ page:slug }}" }}{{ /noparse }}